DiligentGraphics/DiligentSamples/Tutorials/Tutorial23_CommandQueues/readme.md

 Initially mobile devices were designed to execute render commands from a single application.
-Mobile devices use a tile based deferred renderer (TBDR): all geometry in a render pass is first processed and triangles are assigned to screen-space tiles (also called binsa).
+Mobile devices use a tile based deferred renderer (TBDR): all geometry in a render pass is first processed and triangles are assigned to screen-space tiles (also called bins).
 Each tile is the processed independently and fragment shaders are only executed for triangles in the tile.

 Modern ARM GPUs have two or three hardware queues:
 1. Vertex shader and binning on tiles.